Sarah627/Java_miniatures/README.md

  ![calculator example refined](/images/CalculateRefinement%20class.png)

-- now everything looks really abstracted you don't know how this method process the opertaions but you know what it does!
+- now everything looks really abstracted you don't know how this method process the operations ,but you know what it does!

-- another point woth mentioning is that the parameter list is called the formal parameters, when you `actually` passing values to the method then it's called actual parameters or arguments:
+- another point worth mentioning is that the parameter list is called the formal parameters, when you `actually` passing values to the method then it's called actual parameters or arguments:
   - parameter list: formal `paramters`.
   - passing actual values: `arguments`.